QualiSystems/cloudshell-help/docs/Introduction/features-and-concepts/abstract.md

 The domains in which this abstract resource can be used.
 By default, the current domain is selected and cannot be removed from the abstract resource.

-For additional information about Requirements, Additional info and Domains, see [Abstract Resource Settings](../../INVN/Abst-Rsrc-Tmplt-Sttngs.htm).
+For additional information about Requirements, Additional info and Domains, see Abstract Resource Settings